laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 ### Dense Read Model and the L-spectrum<a id='dense'></a>

-To attempt to come up with an algorithm that perform a better than the greedy algorithm, we take a detour.
-We consider an idealised setting called the dense read model.
-Trying to solve the assembly problem in this setting gives us an algorithm, which modify to then work in the shotgun sequencing case.
+To come up with an algorithm that performs better than the greedy algorithm, we first take a detour.
+We consider an idealized setting called the dense read model.
+Trying to solve the assembly problem in this setting gives us an algorithm which we can then modify for the shotgun sequencing case.

 A **dense read model** assumes that we have a read starting at every position in the genome.
-The multi-set of reads thus obtained are called the **L-spectrum**.
+The multi-set of reads thus obtained is called the **L-spectrum**.

 This is illustrated below.
 <div class="fig figcenter fighighlight">